otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-and-c#_.md

 }
 ```

-You can also chain multiple conditions using `else if` like the following example:
+You can also chain multiple conditions using `else if`:

 ```cs
 int x = 5;